Lindsay Lohan gives birth to her first child, a boy

 She has lived overseas for several years and has been married to Shammas since last year.

-The “Freaky Friday” actor was once a tabloid mainstay, but now keeps a lower public profile.
-She has returned to acting, starring in Netflix’s “Falling for Christmas” last year, and is starring in the streaming service’s upcoming romantic comedy “Irish Wish.”
+Lohan was once a tabloid mainstay but now keeps a lower public profile.
+She has returned to acting, starring last year in Netflix’s “Falling for Christmas,” and on the streaming service’s upcoming romantic comedy “Irish Wish.”

+In a June interview with Allure magazine, Lohan said she was thrilled about becoming a mother, and opened up about balancing work and home life.

+“I can’t wait to see what the feeling is and what it’s like to just be a mom,” she said.
+“It’s overwhelming in a good way.”